-Australia has suffered nearly a decade of policy drift since the Liberal’s goaded the car industry to leave.
+Australia has suffered nearly a decade of policy drift since the Liberals goaded the car industry to leave.
 We rank dead last in the OECD when it comes to manufacturing self-sufficiency.

 We need to revive our ability to make world-class products and, in the process, create secure well-paid jobs for Australians.

-The National Reconstruction Fund would be administered by an independent board with government setting its mandate to drive investment in key sectors focusing on value adding and capability development to leverage Australia’s natural and competitive strengths including:
+The National Reconstruction Fund will be administered by an independent board with government setting its mandate to drive investment in key sectors focusing on value adding and capability development to leverage Australia’s natural and competitive strengths including: